Introduction to Online Control: Controllability of Linear Dynamical Systems

-Recall that a system is controllable if and only if in the absence of noise and for every target state, there is a sequence of controls that drives the system state to that target.
+Recall that a system is controllable if and only if, in the absence of noise and for every target state, there is a sequence of controls that drives the system state to that target.
 Linear dynamical systems exhibit a particularly elegant characterization of controllability.
-First, we need to define an object of central importance in linear dynamical system, the Kalman matrix. \begin{definition} The \emph{Kalman controllability matrix} of a linear dynamical system is given by
+First, we define an object of central importance for linear dynamical systems: the Kalman controllability matrix.